Grilled Lemon Strawberry Shortcake Kabobs with Coconut Cream

 Coconut cream completes this sweet, shortcake-centric twist on kabobs.

-- 8 teaspoons butter, melted (or substitute grapeseed oil)
+- 8 tablespoons butter, melted (or substitute grapeseed oil)

 - 2 cups all-purpose flour